emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/clustering.md

 * The `COPY` statement specifies one or more character or numeric variables to be copied to the `OUT=` data set.

 ## Choosing the Optimal Number of Clusters for the Analysis

+In most cases, before using a clustering technique you have no prior idea of the number of clusters which will give the better differenciation of the data.
+The main objective is to summarize the data in the best way possible, i.e. getting a compromise between a good degree of differentiation and a not too high number of clusters.

 For hierarchical clustering try the Sarle's Cubic Clustering Criterion in PROC CLUSTER: plot _CCC_ versus the number of clusters and look for peaks where _ccc_ > 3 or look for local peaks of pseudo-F statistic (_PSF_) combined with a small value of the pseudo-t^2 statistic (_PST2_) and a larger pseudo t^2 for the next cluster fusion.